Psiphon-Inc/psicash-lib-core/README.md

 There is an _example_ implementation in the Android wrapper project.
 But note that it _does not support proxied requests_, which may be necessary depending on the environment.
 (E.g., it probably doesn't matter on iOS, since our app only supported full-device VPN.
 But on Windows the app mostly uses a local proxy, so the HTTP Requester must support proxying.)

+### Thread Safety

+All datastore reads and writes are mutexed.
+So, the only consistency guarantee is for individual data accesses.
+This means that multiple data accesses might get data from different states; for example, between getting the balance and getting the purchases list, there might have been a purchase, which would alter the balance.
+We will state this in positive terms as: "you will always get the very latest value".
+This is fine for our use cases at this time, but we might want to add "get a consistent set of data" in the future.

+Platform-specific wrapper library implementations should not need additional synchronization.
+If more is needed, it should probably be added to the core library.

 ## Code Style

 ### C++